jinghuazhao/INF/docs/csd3/README.md

 These are [prsice.sh](prsice.sh) and [pgs.sh](pgs.sh).

+## PhenoScanner

+This is furnished with [ps.sh](ps.sh).

+## QQ and Manhattan plots

+The version for meta-analysis was part of `analysis.sh` at tryggve/. [qqman.sh](qqman.sh) calls turboqq and turboman by Bram Prins.

+## Sentinel identification

+This is now furnished with [merge.sh](merge.sh).

+Clumping by fixed distance by `sentinels_nold.sh` is superseded with its failure to handle long LD regions.

+There are scripts for heritability analysis and proportion of variance explained.

 ## Trans-pQTL hotspots and proteins as polygenic targets

 This is illustrated with circos plots and by default this works on `work/INF1.merge.cis.vs.trans` and requires [glist-hg19](glist-hg19).